jonnew/Oat/README.md

 oat record -i raw

 # Save frame stream 'raw' and positional stream 'pos' to Desktop
-# directory and prepend the timestamp and 'my_data' to each filename
+# directory and prepend the timestamp and the word 'test' to each filename
-oat record -i raw -p pos -d -f ~/Desktop -n my_data
+oat record -i raw -p pos -d -f ~/Desktop -n test
 ```

 \newpage